RIDGECUT: Learning Graph Partitioning with Rings and Wedges: Our Method:

-When the partitioning process is incomplete, we assign a reward of 0.
-Conversely, when partitioning process is complete, the reward is thereby formulated as the negative of the Normalized Cut, reflecting our objective to minimize this metric, i.e. $r = -NC(G, P)$.
+\textbf{Reward Function.} When the partitioning process is incomplete, we assign a reward of 0.
+Conversely, when the partitioning process is complete, the reward is thereby formulated as the negative of the Normalized Cut, reflecting our objective to minimize this metric, i.e. $r = -NC(G, P)$.